dotnet/dotnet-docker/samples/README.md

 # .NET Core Docker Samples

-These samples demonstrate how to use .NET Core and Docker together, for development, testing and production.
+The following samples and guidance demonstrate how to use .NET Core and Docker for development, testing and production.
 You can use the samples as the basis of your own Docker images or just to learn.

+## Building images

 * [Build a .NET Core Docker image](dotnetapp/README.md)
 * [Build an ASP.NET Core Docker image](aspnetapp/README.md)